All Articles

 Published 18 April 2026

-Sweet potato balls — known in Hokkien as fan shu yuan or oo ni yuan (for the taro variety) — are small, round balls made from mashed sweet potato or taro mixed with tapioca flour.
-The tapioca flour gives them their signature QQ texture: that soft, bouncy, slightly chewy bite that Singaporeans love.
+Sweet potato balls — known in Hokkien as fan shu yuan or oo ni yuan (for taro) — are small, round balls made from mashed sweet potato or taro mixed with tapioca flour.
+The tapioca flour gives them their signature QQ texture: soft, bouncy, slightly chewy.
+The kind of bite that makes you understand why Singaporeans have a whole vocabulary for describing mouthfeel.

-They are typically served in a warm dessert soup.
-The most common pairing in Singapore is green bean soup (luk tau tng) — a sweet soup made from slow-cooked mung beans and rock sugar.
-Other popular pairings include ginger syrup, peanut soup, and even coconut milk.
+They are served in warm dessert soup.
+The most common pairing in Singapore is green bean soup (luk tau tng) — slow-cooked mung beans and rock sugar.
+Other pairings: ginger syrup, peanut soup, coconut milk.

 • Texture: Soft and chewy (QQ) — bouncy without being rubbery

-• Flavour: Subtly sweet, with the natural taste of sweet potato or taro
+• Flavour: Subtly sweet, natural taste of sweet potato or taro

-• Colour: Natural hues — orange-yellow from sweet potato, purple-grey from taro
+• Colour: Natural — orange-yellow from sweet potato, purple-grey from taro

-The traditional method is surprisingly simple in concept but requires skill and practice to perfect.
+The method is simple in concept but takes practice to get right.

+At its core: sweet potato or taro, tapioca flour, and a pinch of sugar.
 That is it.
 No eggs, no dairy, no wheat flour.
-This is why sweet potato balls are naturally gluten-free and suitable for people with many common food allergies.
+Naturally gluten-free and suitable for most common food allergies.

 The Process

-1. Steam the sweet potato or taro until it is completely soft
+1. Steam the sweet potato or taro until completely soft

-2. Mash it while still warm, ensuring a smooth consistency
+2. Mash while warm — smooth consistency matters

-3. Mix in tapioca flour gradually — the ratio is critical.
-Too much flour makes the balls hard; too little and they fall apart
+3. Mix in tapioca flour gradually — the ratio is everything.
+Too much flour makes them hard.
+Too little and they fall apart in the soup

-4. Knead the dough until it is smooth and pliable
+4. Knead the dough until smooth and pliable

-5. Roll into small balls by hand — each one roughly the size of a large marble
+5. Roll into small balls by hand — each one about the size of a large marble

 6. Cook by dropping into boiling water or directly into the soup

-The hand-rolling step is where experience matters most.
-Each ball needs to be uniform in size so they cook evenly, and the dough needs the right amount of moisture.
-At Ah Ma Kitchen, every single ball is hand-rolled — we do not use machines or moulds.
+The hand-rolling is where experience really matters.
+Each ball needs to be uniform so they cook evenly.
+At Ah Ma QQ Bowl, every single ball is hand-rolled — we do not use machines or moulds.
+It is slower, but you can feel the difference when you eat them.

 Why Green Bean Soup?

-Green bean soup is the classic partner for sweet potato balls in Singapore and across Southeast Asia.
-Made from mung beans (often called "green beans" locally) slow-cooked with rock sugar and sometimes pandan leaves, it has a gentle sweetness and a comforting warmth that complements the chewy balls perfectly.
+Green bean soup is the classic partner.
+Made from mung beans slow-cooked with rock sugar and sometimes pandan leaves, it has a gentle sweetness and comforting warmth that complements the chewy balls perfectly.

-The combination works because of the contrast: the smooth, liquid soup against the bouncy, textured balls.
-The mung beans add a subtle earthiness, while the rock sugar provides a clean sweetness that does not overpower the natural flavour of the sweet potato or taro.
+The combination works because of contrast: smooth, liquid soup against bouncy, textured balls.
+Mung beans add subtle earthiness.
+Rock sugar provides clean sweetness that does not overpower the natural flavour.

 Rock Sugar vs White Sugar

-Sweet potato balls are more than just a dessert in Singapore.
-They carry cultural weight, particularly among the older Hokkien and Teochew communities.
+Sweet potato balls are more than dessert in Singapore.
+They carry cultural weight, especially among older Hokkien and Teochew communities.

 A Symbol of Home